Alexhuszagh/lattice/README.md

 }
 ```

-No dependencies, no defines, no unresolved symbols.
+No external libraries, no defines, no unresolved symbols.
+No hassle.

 ## Features